 • Palmar and plantar keratosis - Is a congenital, often hereditary, thickening of the horny layer of the skin of the palms and soles, sometimes with painful lesions resulting from the formation of fissures.

 • Corns and calluses – When areas of skin are exposed to repeated friction or pressure, thick layers of dead skin cells form the hardened areas we call corns and calluses.
 Corns usually develop on irritated toes, and calluses form on the soles of the feet and the palms of the hands.
-For many people, corns and calluses are simply a cosmetic nuisance, but for others, they are a painful and troublesome medical problem.

 • Chronic eczema – Eczema , also called dermatitis, is an inflammation of the skin that can be triggered by allergies, irritating chemicals and other factors.
 Eczema causes itching, redness and tiny blisters.
 When the inflammation is difficult to control, chronic eczema can lead to hyperkeratosis, dry skin, scaling, changes in skin color and localized hair loss.

 • Lichen planus – This condition may appear as a lacy white patch or as an itchy, violet, scaly patch anywhere on the skin.
 Researchers suspect that it may be related to an abnormal reaction of the immune system.